oronymzy/tips/docs/glossry.md

 : For example, `2+3` is an arithmetic and programming expression which evaluates to `5`.
 A variable is an expression because it denotes a value in memory, so `y+6` is an expression.
 An example of a relational expression is `4≠4`, which evaluates to `false`.[^expressiondef-note1] [^expressiondef1] [^expressiondef2]
 : Hypernym of [conditional expression](#conditionalexpressiondef) and [relational expression](#relationalexpressiondef).

+**file** {: #filedef }
+: count noun
+: An [aggregation](https://en.wiktionary.org/wiki/aggregation) of [data](#datumdef) on a [storage](https://en.wiktionary.org/wiki/storage) [device](https://en.wiktionary.org/wiki/device), identified by a [name](https://en.wiktionary.org/wiki/name).
+On most modern [operating systems](https://en.wikipedia.org/wiki/Operating_syste), files are organized into one-dimensional arrays of [bytes](https://en.wikipedia.org/wiki/Byte).
+By using computer programs, a person can open, read, change, save, and close a computer file.
+Computer files may be reopened, modified, and copied an arbitrary number of times.
+Typically, files are organised in a [file system](https://en.wikipedia.org/wiki/File_system), which keeps track of where the files are located on disk and enables user access.
+The [format](https://en.wikipedia.org/wiki/File_format) of a file is defined by its content since a file is solely a container for data, although, on some platforms the format is usually indicated by its [filename extension](https://en.wikipedia.org/wiki/Filename_extension), specifying the rules for how the bytes must be organized and interpreted meaningfully.
+For example, the bytes of a plain text file (`.txt` in Windows) are associated with either [ASCII](https://en.wikipedia.org/wiki/ASCII) or [UTF-8](https://en.wikipedia.org/wiki/UTF-8) characters, while the bytes of image, video, and audio files are interpreted otherwise.
+Most file types also allocate a few bytes for [metadata](https://en.wikipedia.org/wiki/Metadata), which allows a file to carry some basic information about itself.[^filedef-note1]

 **flag** {: #flagdef }
 : count noun
 : A variable or memory location that stores a [Boolean](#Booleandef) [value](#valuedef), typically either recording the fact that a certain event has occurred or requesting that a certain optional action take place.[^flagdef-note1]